Untimely T ends Northwestern rally; Gonzaga wins 79-73 - News 12 Now

 What a comeback it was.
 Bryant McIntosh scored 13 of his 20 points in the second half and Vic Law had 15 of his 18, as Northwestern finally found an answer for Gonzaga’s quick guards and smooth-as-can-be ball movement.

-Pardon had Zach Collins pinned down low for what should have been an easy hoop.
+Pardon took a pass from McIntosh and went up strong against Zach Collins for what should have been two points.
 After the game, the Gonzaga center was still unclear about what, exactly, happened.

 “I thought I blocked the shot and they thought it was a foul,” he said.
 “We weren’t really worried about (that).
 I honestly can’t really remember.”